 For ALL Postpartum Women:

 Did you have a baby within the past year?
-You might be eligible to join our study and earn up to $175.
-We will provide you with a $75 dollar gift card for your first visit and compensation is up to $175 for the study.
+You might be eligible to join our study and earn up to $100.
+We will provide you with a $100 dollar gift card.
 If you participate in this study you will learn about your health by getting a screening for your numbers for blood sugar, blood pressure and cholesterol.
 If these are high, you are more likely to have heart disease and other health problems.
 We can teach you some skills for how to become and stay healthy.

 is dedicated to improving mothers’ health by studying the association between pregnancy and heart disease risk.